DHTMLX/docs-spreadsheet/docs/api/sheetmanager_clear_method.md

 ### Parameters

-- `id` - (*string | number*) the unique identifier of the sheet to clear.
+- `id` - (*string | number*) optional, the unique identifier of the sheet to clear.
 If omitted, the currently active sheet is cleared.

 ### Example